Jobs That Don’t Allow Tattoos

 Some of these professions are very strict about their tattoo policy at work.
 In some cases, these jobs require that you keep your tattoo covered at all times while working.

-In other cases, the tattoo policy is so strict that you may not even get hired with a tattoo.
+In other cases, the tattoo policy is so strict that you may not even get hired with a tattoo, severely affecting job opportunities within the sector.
 Tattoos are highly discouraged in various careers for a multitude of reasons, whether legitimate or for seemingly archaic reasons.

 This rule will differ in various institutions such as banks, hospitals and schools.
 While some of these organizations will just require that you cover up while at work, others discourage tattoos completely.